ruby-cube/rue/packages/pecherie/README.md

 # Pêcherie

 <aside>
-⚠️ Experimental: Pêcherie is a work-in-progress, not well-tested nor optimized, with a volatile API.
+⚠️ <b>Experimental</b>: Pêcherie is a work-in-progress, not well-tested nor optimized, with a volatile API.
 Look and play, but definitely don’t use…
 </aside>
 <br/>
 <br/>